How do you pronounce Barbet?

 Are Barbets good with other pets?

-Barbets are considered to be “good mixers” and as such get along well with other dogs.
-Proper socialization as puppies with positive supervised interactions will result in your dog knowing how to behave with other dogs and enjoying their companionship.
+Barbets are considered to be “good mixers” and typically along well with other dogs.
+Proper socialization as puppies with positive supervised interactions will help your dog learn how to behave with other dogs.
 When Barbet puppies are introduced to cats at a young age they do very well with them.
 Barbet being sporting dogs may chase after small pets such as rabbits and hamsters and birds if not introduced to them as puppies.

 How big do they get?